 The Group arranges for third parties to provide certain of these services to its tenants.
-The Group concluded that it acts as a principal in relation to these services as it controls the specified services before transferring them to the customer.
+The Group concluded that it acts as a principal in relation to these services as it controls the provision of administrative services, maintenance, security and advertising services, before transferring them to the customer and recognizes revenues as the services are rendered.
 Therefore, the Group records revenue on a gross basis.
 For more information, please refer to Note 5.